US fish stick and filet supplies threatened by customs dispute - NewsBreak

 The dispute is happening at a bad time for the seafood industry because the business is currently making preparations for the busy Lenten season, said Michael Alexander, president of King and Prince, a Georgia company that makes seafood for the food service industry.
 Many Christians substitute red meat for fish during Lent, and pollock is in higher demand during that part of the year.
 Most fast-food chains’ fish offerings, including the McDonald’s Filet-O-Fish, are made from pollock.

-“If we can’t get the pollock soon, then we will run out of time and other raw material; causing production lines – and people — to sit idle,” Alexander said.Recall issued on baby food sold at Walmart, online for high levels of arsenic
+“If we can’t get the pollock soon, then we will run out of time and other raw material; causing production lines – and people — to sit idle,” Alexander said.California mandates gender-neutral toy sections for large retailers

 Massachusetts Gov. Charlie Baker, a Republican, has called on President Joe Biden, a Democrat, to help resolve the dispute.
 Baker said in a mid-September letter to the president that his state, home to some of the nation’s largest seafood processors, stands to be hurt economically if the fish doesn’t start moving again.